stanleybak/SafeRL/README.md

 ### Training
 The included training script `scripts/train.py` can be used to construct an environment and train an agent directly from a yaml config file.
 This training script uses Ray RLlib and Ray Tune, however our environments can be integrated into any OpenAI Gym compatible RL framework/implementation.

+**Stan: See conda_activate.sh for details how to setup a conda environment with the right libraries before running training**

 The following commands will train an rllib agent on one of our baseline environments
 ```shell
 # Dubins aircraft rejoin baseline